How the Large Hadron Collider Works

 Advertisement

-Using a special kind of software called midware, the network of computers will be able to store and analyze data for every experiment conducted at the LHC.
-The structure for the system is organized into tiers:
+Using a special kind of software called midware, the network of computers is able to store and analyze data for every experiment conducted at the LHC.
+The computers organize the structure for the system into tiers:

 • Tier 0 is CERN's computing system, which will first process information and divide it into chunks for the other tiers.